We’re located on a beautiful 40-acre suburban campus,

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-It is the policy of Boston College Law School to assure fair and equal treatment in the admissions process and not to discriminate based on race, color, national origin, sex, religion, disability, age, marital or parental status, gender, gender identity or expression, sexual orientation, military status, or any other legally-protected status.
+It is the policy of Boston College Law School to assure fair and equal treatment in the admissions process and not to discriminate on the basis of a person's race, ethnicity, color, national origin, sex, gender identity & expression, religion, disability, age, marital or parental status, genetic information or family medical history, military status, and to comply with state law prohibiting discrimination on the basis of a person's sexual orientation.
 Read more on our commitment to diversity, equity & Inclusion.

 BC Law currently offers "3+3" or accelerated degree program partnerships with Boston College and with Scranton University.
 These programs allow applicants who meet certain criteria to spend their undergraduate senior year as a first-year student at BC Law, which means they can earn their undergraduate and law degrees in six years instead of seven—and save a year of tuition costs.